linuxgurugamer/CivilianPopulation/Readme.md

 Ground Parts
 ------------

-Legs are broken, one do not deploy, the other deploy on load.
+Legs are broken, one do not deploy, the other deploys on load.

 @see http://forum.kerbalspaceprogram.com/index.php?/topic/135250-landing-legs-in-11/&page=1

 @see KerbalPlanetaryBaseSystems - GameData/PlanetaryBaseInc/BaseSystem/Parts/Wheels/LandingLeg.cfg

 Structural Parts